Penn State Education Abroad Scholarships

 - Sung and Fumi Lee Scholarship

-Grant-in-Aid awards are made available to regularly enrolled undergraduate students, who have been accepted into an Education Abroad program and have demonstrated unmet need.
+Grant-in-Aid awards are made available to regularly enrolled undergraduate students, who have been accepted into an Education Abroad program and have demonstrated unmet financial need according to the Free Application for Federal Student Aid (FASFA).

 - Alumni Association Undergraduate International Education Endowment